 The Spanish Colony in Texas (1690-1821)

 It took more than a century for the Spanish to establish a settlement in Texas.
-This is because they were more interested in gold than in Texas itself.
+This is because they were more interested in gold than in the state of Texas itself.
 Since Texas wasn’t famed for its riches, the Spanish claimed it but had no intention of defending or populating it.

 That is, until they discovered the French presence in Texas, which we will cover later.
 They saw the French seizing their land as a danger to Spanish mining and shipping lines.
 Thus, they ordered their removal immediately.